Leibniz137/DAppNodePackage-keep-ecdsa-client/README.md

 Remember to Authorize the tBTC contracts after delegating!

 # Risks
-The primary risks in running a random beacon are downtime and loss of persistent data.
+The primary risks in running a random beacon are undercollateralization, downtime, and loss of persistent data.

 Educate yourself on the risks before attempting to operate a ecdsa client!